“Move it, mincemeat.” The butt of a spear poked Ethan in the back.

 “Hey!
 There’s no need for that!”
 Ethan protested.

 “Of course there is.
-You’re slow.”
-The Krell tribesman pointed out.
+You’re slow,” the Krell tribesman pointed out.

-“We’ve been climbing this mountain non-stop for the entire evening!
+“We’ve been climbing this mountain nonstop for the entire evening!
 When are we going to stop?”
 Ethan complained.

-“Once the boss gives the word.” the man replied nonchalantly.
+“Once the boss gives the word,” the man replied nonchalantly.

-“Shut it, back there!”
+“Shut it back there!”
 Kothar shouted from the front.

 Ethan had no idea what happened to the rest of the army, and they’d been herding him at spearpoint ever since.
 He knew he could escape if he really wished to.
 He could activate the Survival Protocol yet again, but it would really harm him this time.
 The stress accumulating on his body from using it a second time in rapid succession would be a truly unpleasant experience.
 Besides, he had no idea where to go.

-Looking around, he could only see rocks and light shrubbery sprouting from some cracks on the rocks.
+Looking around, he could only see rocks and light shrubbery sprouting from some cracks in the landscape.
 Although, with his computer-enhanced vision, he did notice some motion in the vegetation every now and then.
 At first, he’d thought they were animals, but then he noticed something else.

-Every time he noticed the motion, it was followed by a different bird-call, and his party would sound another bird-call in response.
+Every time he noticed the motion, it was followed by a different bird call, and his party would sound another bird call in response.

 He assumed it was a predetermined pattern, used as a method for identification or some such, that allowed them to travel past ambushes on the mountainside.
-It was quite primitive, but quite effective nonetheless.
-Although his implants had managed to crack the pattern after a couple such encounters, he kept his mouth shut.
-He did not wish to offend the locals.
+It was quite primitive, but effective nonetheless.
+Although his implants had managed to crack the pattern after a couple of such encounters, he kept his mouth shut, not wishing to offend the locals.

 From what he was told about the Krell tribes, they were quite aggressive to strangers.
 But maybe that was because of the horned people - the Polarii – that were hunting them down everywhere?
 He did not know.
 He didn’t have the full picture.
-He was hoping to fill that gap in his knowledge on the way up here, but every time he tried to chat up the warriors, they either rebuked him, or Kothar put a stop to it.
+He was hoping to fill that gap in his knowledge on the way up the mountain, but every time he tried to chat up the warriors, they either rebuked him, or Kothar put a stop to it.

 They clearly wanted him in the dark about everything.

 He only wished he knew where they were going.
 Maybe a camp of some sort?
 They walked in silence for some time as he reviewed the battle logs from earlier, still unable to believe his eyes:

-“AI, analyse that battle log, see if you can glean anything from it.
+AI, analyse that combat log, see if you can glean anything from it.
 I want to know how this levelling system works.
 Come to think of it, what was that about the unknown data interface?
 He thought at his AI.

 <Unknown.
 The foreign interface appeared to be latching to the visual and the auditory cortices directly by an unknown, non-physical means.>